cardinalitypuzzles/cardboard/README.md

 ```

-#### Sheets and Slack API Tokens

-This app interacts with the Google and Slack APIs that each have various private
-tokens that need to be in the .env file.
-You can contact a Collaborator to share
-these with you.
-The necessary tokens are listed below:
+#### <a name='env'>Local `.env` file: credentials, API Tokens, configuration</a>

+This app uses various secrets including Google and Slack API tokens that need to be present in the environment.
+Locally, you can put these in the `.env` file.
+In the production Heroku deployment, they're set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
+For most of these configs, you can just use the production settings.
+The ones you probably want to change are `DATABASE_URL`, `DJANGO_SECRET_KEY`, and `DEBUG`.
+You can contact a Collaborator to give you access to the Heroku Small Board settings or to share their `.env` file with you.
+The environment variables used by Small Board are listed below:

 ```
+# for connecting to the database (see "Setting up a local database" section above)
+DATABASE_URL=...

+# for accessing Google Drive APIs
 GOOGLE_DRIVE_API_PRIVATE_KEY=...

+# id of the Google Drive hunt folder
+# when you go to the folder, it's the last part of the URL
+# drive.google.com/drive/folders/<HUNT_FOLDER_ID>
+# the whitelist of emails allowed access to Small Board
+# are the emails of the users who have access to this folder
+GOOGLE_DRIVE_HUNT_FOLDER_ID=...

+# id of the Google Spreadsheet template to be copied for
+# each puzzle.
+The id is in the URL when you open the spreadsheet:
+# docs.google.com/spreadsheets/d/<SHEETS_ID>/...
+# This file should in inside the hunt folder, since when
+# this template is copied, the new spreadsheet will be
+# put in the same folder as the template.
+GOOGLE_SHEETS_TEMPLATE_FILE_ID=...

+# for Google OAuth2 login
 SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET=...

+# for Slack integration
 SLACK_API_TOKEN=...
 SLACK_VERIFICATION_TOKEN=...

+# secret used by Django framework for sessions, passwords, etc.
+# rather than use the production secret key locally, you can easily generate a new one using:
+# python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
+DJANGO_SECRET_KEY=...

+# whether to enable debug info when errors happen
+# for dev, you probably want to set to True, but in production,
+# we should set to False
+DEBUG=...
 ```

 #### Google OAuth2 login integration

 The app uses Google OAuth2 to authenticate users.
 If the `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET` environment variable isn't set, the app will fall back to a "Signup" flow where users can create their own username and password.
 Even with Google OAuth2 enabled, you can still create superusers using `python manage.py createsuperuser`.
 The OAuth2 settings are configured at https://console.developers.google.com/apis/credentials?project=smallboard-test-260001.

-You should be able to use Google OAuth2 locally as well, since the OAuth2 settings above include http://localhost:8000/complete/google-oauth2/ as one of the authorized redirect URLs.
+You should be able to use Google OAuth2 locally as well, since the OAuth2 settings above include `localhost` and `127.0.0.1` as authorized redirect URLs.

+The whitelist of allowed emails is the emails of the users who have access to `GOOGLE_DRIVE_HUNT_FOLDER_ID`.
+If you don't have access, please message a Collaborator to be added.

 #### Google Sheets Integration

-When a puzzle is created, a Google Sheet is created that is a copy of a template with some useful formulas added.
-The sheet is created in the cardinalitypuzzles@gmail.com Google Drive by default.
+When a puzzle is created, a Google Sheet is created that is a copy of the template specified by `GOOGLE_SHEETS_TEMPLATE_FILE_ID` (which should have some useful formulas pre-added).
+The copied sheet is created in the same folder as the template.

 You need to have access to the Google Drive folder to view it.
 Please message a Collaborator if you don't.

 These Google Drive and Sheets related settings can be found in [smallboard/settings.py](smallboard/settings.py).